 Created by English alumnus Dick Shahan in 2014, the writing competition gives all CU Boulder undergraduate students a chance to use their imaginations and demonstrate their writing skills in a variety of genres, as well as to celebrate the larger Boulder community.
 The competition is expected to generate an annual prize of $1000 for the winning entry within one of two categories—fiction or non-fiction prose.
 Categories will alternate each year.
-(The upcoming category for submissions due March 2016 is non-fiction.)
+Applications in odd numbered years are fiction, even numbered years are non-fiction.
 Every entry must have a connection to Boulder.

 The scholarship winner will be notified once the decision has been made.
 The scholarship recipient will be expected to write a note of thanks to the donor, as well as a short paragraph about interests, classes and activities, one semester after receiving the award.